Tag Archives: Fantasy

 The film itself is fine- it knows the demographic it is going for and young adults are sure to enjoy the compelling drama, likable leads, and attractive cast.

 Impressive also is Sarah Hyland (Modern Family), as nerdy classmate Natalie, who seems to be the brains and the keeper of gossip throughout the academy.
-The role is against type for the young actress and she does very well.

 It is tough not to compare this film to the Harry Potter series of films since many aspects of Vampire Academy mirror Harry Potter- only with a female in the driver’s seat.
 The mysterious teachers and characters are also reminiscent of the fantastical Harry elements.

-Unfortunately, a planned sequel was scrapped due to lack of interest, which surprised me.
+Unfortunately, a planned sequel was scrapped due to a lack of interest, which surprised me.
 I would anticipate a film like this to be a hit and perhaps introduce a franchise, but not to be.

-An adequate young adult film that borrows from other films and also harkens back to the days of former teen-minded genres of the past, specifically the 1980’s.
+An adequate young adult film that borrows from other films and also harkens back to the days of teen-minded genres of the past, specifically the 1980’s.

 Ruby Sparks-2012